 My name is Richard Stanley and I am an investigation officer working out of Bloxwich Police Station.
-I have been with West Midlands Police since January 2010 and started work on a neighborhood team in Bloxwich before joining a response shift in September 2010 and then moving to my current role on an investigation team in January 2013.
+I have been with West Midlands Police since January 2010 and started work on a neighbourhood team in Bloxwich before joining a response shift in September 2010, moving to an investigation team in January 2013 and then to CID in April 2014 where I currently work on a burglary team.

 I work alongside other officers covering the whole of the Walsall Policing Unit (LPU), it being my role to investigate offences, interview prisoners and attend pre-booked appointments with members of the public.